lee2sman/nosebook/_posts/2020-05-03-juntos-assemblies-academies.md

 Recently as around the world we've turned to online community as our primary form of sharing space and connection I've been thinking about the various forms of the online communities I've been part of.
 Partly I've been doing this to keep track of the online events and hangouts I want to engage in to feel connected to people.
 But I'm also thinking through which ones are the most meaningful to me, and implications for how I want to spend time with others online.

-I'm an educator so it may seem a tautology to save I love learning communities.
+I'm an educator so it may seem a tautology to say I love learning communities.
 I'm not talking about MOOCs, online distance learning, webinars and the like.
 I'm reflecting on non-traditional learning communities, and specifically those outside of the university setting as well.
 Some of these communities are very loose.
 Some are tight-knit.
 I'm an artist and programmer and educator, so the communities I'm part of mostly reflect this.
 I'll describe several of the different online alternative learning communities I've participated in recently, how they function, and how it feels to particpate.

 ### The Disquiet Junto Community of Practice